AlgoritmiaClub/AlgoritmiaWebsite/content/members/leo-cumplido.md

 githubUrl: "https://github.com/LeoCumpli21"
 ---

 Software engineer with a passion for uncovering insights within data.
+Studied data science and mathematics.
+Creator of this web page :)